-In matter requiring cadastral defined on and/or location or true ground horizontal and/or vertical controls.
+In matter requiring calculater developed in vernes by a processional icensed and surveyor and shall not be not is intended to in matters requiring calculateral definention and/or location or true ground horizontal and/or vertical controls.
 Some subject points, lines and areas may be approximate.